-This is part one of four posts.
+This is part one of multiple posts.
 Attempting to summarize the experience I’ve gained on HCI is just too much to produce on a single post.

 After 5-6 months of hard work, I have finished my first graduate course on my way to getting a Master’s in Computer Science.
 It was challenging to navigate papers and readings while attempting to manage life struggles, but I am 1 class closer to my degree.
 I must say that I did enjoy Dr. Joyner’s explanations.
 Each topic seemed very easy to understand, and I am astonished about how much I’ve learned.

 Exemplary Interfaces are like Ninjas: they are more effective the less they are seen.
 This invisibility can be achieved through practice, but that just translates as your interface has a steep learning curve.
 Ideally, the interface design doesn’t make the user “think” too much about their choices.

 You Cross Two Gulfs when Interacting with an Interface